-Meal Plan – A guide to inform you what to eat, when and how much.
+Meal Plan – A guide to inform you what to eat, when, and how much.

 I see people constantly asking about the perfect LCHF meal plan.
-What should we eat when, and how much.
+What should we eat when, and how much?
 There is no easy way to say this, but here goes – there is no “one size fits all” LCHF meal plan.
 I am not sure why people are so shocked by this statement.

 I guess the best place to start will be “defining” your LCHF lifestyle.
-What does it mean to you.
-In South Africa, banting seems to be the favourite, but even with this you will find various versions of what to eat and what not.
+What does it mean to you?
+In South Africa, banting seems to be the favourite, but even with this, you will find various versions of what to eat and whatnot.
 Some include peas and baby corn, others don’t.
 I would suggest you research your options and stick to one guideline.
 In our case we follow the food lists in the new The Low-Carb Creed book by Sally-Ann Creed (co-authored by Merle Westcott and Janita Bold), making it much easier to know what we can and cannot eat.

 We developed our own meal plan – and believe me its very easy!
 So how did we do it?
 The first step for us was getting a menu – our own family menu.
 You know you will make certain meals once or twice a week so take the time and sit down with the family and decide on a menu.
 Our first menu was for a whole month.
 This might seem like a lot but it was very broad – Wednesday we will eat fish, Saturday we will braai.
 We also included 3 meals a day and a snack.
-Please note – we did not eat every meal everyday on our menu, but this helped us with getting use to what we can eat.
-Some days hubby will eat breakfast, lunch and dinner while I will only eat lunch and dinner.
+Please note – that we did not eat every meal every day on our menu, but this helped us with getting used to what we can eat.
+Some days hubby will eat breakfast, lunch, and dinner while I will only eat lunch and dinner.
 Each person will have to find their own “sweet” spot where you feel full and satisfied with your meals.

 Once you are comfortable with what to eat and what works best for you and your family, you will not need a meal plan or menu.
-If you feel that you cannot follow this lifestyle without one, make sure you get assistance from somebody with lots of experience and not wanting to make extra money from you by selling you their meal plan and ask you to buy other products like shakes and supplements.
+If you feel that you cannot follow this lifestyle without one, make sure you get assistance from somebody with lots of experience and not want to make extra money from you by selling you their meal plan and asking you to buy other products like shakes and supplements.
 Sadly, there are plenty of people trying to make money from this lifestyle and they do not have your best interest at heart.
-I will say it again – LCHF lifestyle is not a “one size fit all”, so please do not just follow a meal plan you download from the internet or buy from somebody.
+I will say it again – the LCHF lifestyle is not a “one size fit all”, so please do not just follow a meal plan you download from the internet or buy from somebody.